Cluster analysis: Density-based clustering

 In density-based clustering, clusters are defined as areas of higher density than the remainder of the data set.
 Objects in sparse areas – that are required to separate clusters – are usually considered to be noise and border points.

 The most popular density-based clustering method is DBSCAN.
 In contrast to many newer methods, it features a well-defined cluster model called "density-reachability".
 Similar to linkage-based clustering, it is based on connecting points within certain distance thresholds.
 However, it only connects points that satisfy a density criterion, in the original variant defined as a minimum number of other objects within this radius.
 A cluster consists of all density-connected objects (which can form a cluster of an arbitrary shape, in contrast to many other methods) plus all objects that are within these objects' range.
 Another interesting property of DBSCAN is that its complexity is fairly low – it requires a linear number of range queries on the database – and that it will discover essentially the same results (it is deterministic for core and noise points, but not for border points) in each run, therefore there is no need to run it multiple times.
 OPTICS is a generalization of DBSCAN that removes the need to choose an appropriate value for the range parameter $\varepsilon$, and produces a hierarchical result related to that of linkage clustering.
 DeLi-Clu, Density-Link-Clustering combines ideas from single-linkage clustering and OPTICS, eliminating the $\varepsilon$ parameter entirely and offering performance improvements over OPTICS by using an R-tree index.
+HDBSCAN extends DBSCAN by converting it into a hierarchical clustering algorithm, and then using a technique to extract a flat clustering based in the stability of clusters.

 The key drawback of DBSCAN and OPTICS is that they expect some kind of density drop to detect cluster borders.
 On data sets with, for example, overlapping Gaussian distributions – a common use case in artificial data – the cluster borders produced by these algorithms will often look arbitrary, because the cluster density decreases continuously.
 On a data set consisting of mixtures of Gaussians, these algorithms are nearly always outperformed by methods such as EM clustering that are able to precisely model this kind of data.

 Mean-shift is a clustering approach where each object is moved to the densest area in its vicinity, based on kernel density estimation.
 Eventually, objects converge to local maxima of density.
 Similar to k-means clustering, these "density attractors" can serve as representatives for the data set, but mean-shift can detect arbitrary-shaped clusters similar to DBSCAN.
 Due to the expensive iterative procedure and density estimation, mean-shift is usually slower than DBSCAN or k-Means.
 Besides that, the applicability of the mean-shift algorithm to multidimensional data is hindered by the unsmooth behaviour of the kernel density estimate, which results in over-fragmentation of cluster tails.